 To get cookies that are crispy all the way through, they need to bake evenly.
 This means you need to flatten them before baking.
 If you are planning on chilling the dough, I recommend flattening the dough balls, then chilling the flattened rounds.
 Another trick, which is not really a “trick” just a “way” to get crispy cookies is to bake at a lower temperature for a longer time.
 For instance, if you bake these cookies at 300 for about 18 minutes they’ll be crispy with barely any chewiness.

 Crispy Oatmeal Chocolate Chip Cookies

-In a large bowl, cream together shortening, butter, both sugars, egg, water, vanilla, salt and baking soda.
-Stir in oats and flour.
+- In a large bowl, cream together shortening, butter, both sugars, egg, water, vanilla, salt and baking soda.
+Stir in flour, then when fully blended stir in the oats.
 Stir in chocolate chips and toasted pecans (if using).

-Drop by tablespoonfuls onto lined or non-stick baking sheets.
-Bake for 12-14 (check at 12!)minutes.
+- Drop by heaping tablespoonfuls onto lined or non-stick baking sheets.
+Press down slightly so they are an even thickness.
+Bake for 12-14 minutes.
 Let cool on a rack.
 For flatter cookies, bonk with back of spatula.